-'CHIPS' Stars Dax Shepard & Michael Pena Refuse To Let Sex Scenes (Or Internet Trolls) Get Between Them & Their Wives
+Dax Shepard & Michael Pena Don't Let Sex Scenes Come Between Their Marriages

 As an actor, I imagine one has to be semi-comfortable with leaving it all out there.
 And by all, I mean personal lives and private parts.
 It's one thing worrying about exposing yourself to the public, but I assume having a significant other with the same profession could be stressful or maybe awkward at times if they have to expose themselves on screen, too.
 When sitting down with CHIPS stars Dax Shepard and Michael Pena, who both speak to the intense sex scenes they've had in their careers, they explain why they never allow this part of the job to cause friction between them and their wives.
 As Shepard bluntly states: "If you’re not secure, you should not date an actor.
 If you’re a jealous person, it’s not a good idea."
 Still, I wonder: Does seeing the public reactions ever make either party jealous?
 These guys help break it down.